UBC-MDS/DSCI532_World_Wide_Weapons_Report/reflection.md

 - Description of the app, toggles and data added to the app.
 - Grey countries have been added so map is complete and missing data is indicated.
-- The colour of the plots has been updated to be constistent throughout the dashboard and a gradient of colour has been added to the *Trade as % of GDP* graph, corresponding to the global.
+- The colour of the plots has been updated to be consistent throughout the dashboard and a gradient of colour has been added to the *Trade as % of GDP* graph, corresponding to the global.
 - A slider line has been added to the lowermost visualizations of an individual country the corresponds to the year slider bar for the other graphs, so the year in reference is easier to visualize.
 - Docstrings have been added to all functions
 - General code clean up and organization.